holdinghomes.co.uk

 A break clause is a provision in a contract that allows one or both parties to terminate the agreement before the end of its term under specified conditions.
 In property sales or rental agreements, this clause can give a party the right to exit the contract early (often after a defined period), provided they follow the notice requirements stipulated in the contract.

-Property deeds are legal documents that record the ownership and title of a property.
+Property deeds (often simply called “title deeds” or “the title”) are legal documents that record and prove ownership of a property.
 They outline details such as boundaries, rights of way, and any covenants or restrictions on the property.
-In the UK, while much of property ownership is registered with the Land Registry, the deeds (or title documents) are still important evidence of your legal title when buying or selling a property.
+In the UK, while much of property ownership is registered with HM Land Registry, the deeds (or title documents) are still important evidence of your legal title when buying or selling a property.

 Planning permission documents are approvals issued by the local planning authority for any new construction, significant alterations, or changes of use for a property.
 These documents confirm that the development complies with local planning regulations.
 Buyers and sellers should review them to verify that any recent works on the property were legally approved and to understand any limitations that might affect future changes.